photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 However, newer MariaDB Docker images **support automatic upgrades** on startup, so you don't have to worry about that anymore.

 !!! danger ""
-    When upgrading from MariaDB 10.x to [11.0](https://mariadb.com/kb/en/release-notes-mariadb-11-0-series/), you [must replace](https://github.com/photoprism/photoprism/commit/bff649469d084498a1e75492c0bd99bda3f5a340#diff-03a31d6e73f48b7bba98b65352ce67a7d153fe2461f9c7b5e76be49a97ebf0cb) `command: mysqld` with `command: ` (followed by the command flags) in your `docker-compose.yml` file, otherwise the database server may fail to start.
+    When upgrading from MariaDB 10.x to [11.0](https://mariadb.com/kb/en/release-notes-mariadb-11-0-series/), you [must replace](https://github.com/photoprism/photoprism/commit/bff649469d084498a1e75492c0bd99bda3f5a340#diff-03a31d6e73f48b7bba98b65352ce67a7d153fe2461f9c7b5e76be49a97ebf0cb) `command: mysqld` with `command: ` (followed by the command flags) in your `compose.yaml` or `docker-compose.yml` file, otherwise the database server may fail to start.

 ### Manual Update